anderspippi/smelly/docs/faq.rst

     " vim hardcodes background color erase even if the terminfo file does " not contain bce.
-This causes incorrect background rendering when " using a color theme with a background color in terminals such as " kitty that do not support background color erase. let &t_ut=''
+This causes incorrect background rendering when " using a color theme with a background color in terminals such as " smelly that do not support background color erase. let &t_ut=''

 These settings must be placed **before** setting the ``colorscheme``.
 It is